bearmentor-community/template/README.md

 - Automated test suite with end-to-end test, integration test, unit test, and test coverage
   - (Later) Powered by Cypress, Jest, Sinon, React Testing Library, and `supertest`/`supertest-fetch`
 - Send email for account confirmation and password reset link
-  - Powered by Mailgun and Nodemailer
+  - Powered by Nodemailer and Mailgun
-  - (Alternative) Other mail services:
-    - Amazon SES
-    - Postmark
 - Interactive documentation of the API endpoints
   - (Later) Powered by Postman/`newman`, Swagger, or API Blueprint
 - Reliable secure server hosting and configuration
   - Powered by Netlify, Google Cloud Platform, Nginx, Let's Encrypt, Cloudflare, and Uniregistry
 - Intuitive CI/CD (Continuous Integration and Deployment) tools
   - Powered by Netlify CI and Circle CI
+- (Later) Dedicated administrator dashboard for data management and visualization
+  - Powered by D3.js
-- Spring cleaning and vulnerability monitoring
-  - (Later) Powered by Greenkeeper and Snyk
+- (Later) Periodic dependency cleaning and vulnerability monitoring by Greenkeeper and Snyk
-- Offline-first mode
-  - (Later) Powered by Progressive Web App (PWA)
+- (Later) Offline-first mode powered by Progressive Web App (PWA)
 - (Later) Consultation with the developers
 - (Later) Explanation with videos

+Some stack alternatives are listed in each repository's documentation.

 ## Repositories